trystanhenriques/AsmEase64/README.md

 #### 1️⃣ Create a New MASM Project
 1. Open **Visual Studio** → **File → New → Project**
-2. Search for **“Empty Project”** (MASM projects are typically custom).
+2. Search for **"Empty Project"** (MASM projects are typically custom).
 3. Ensure the project is targeting **x64** architecture.
-   - You can check this from the toolbar → “Solution Platforms” → select **x64**.
+   - You can check this from the toolbar → "Solution Platforms" → select **x64**.

 ---

 #### 2️⃣ Add Include Path
-Tell MASM where to find AsmEase64’s `.inc` files.
+Tell MASM where to find AsmEase64's `.inc` files.

 1. In **Solution Explorer**, right-click your project → **Properties**.
 2. Under **Microsoft Macro Assembler → General**, set: